When it comes to APIs(Application Programming Interface), there are two major concepts that often cause confusion: CRUD and REST.

 REST Principles

-REST APIs are built on the following principles:
+REST APIs are built on the following principles which are also known as Constraints of REST:

 Main Differences between CRUD and REST